yanivomc/devopshift-welcome/welcome/aws/lab01/task1.md

 This lab requires approximately **40 minutes** to complete.

-.

 **Accessing the AWS Management Console**

 1. At the top of these instructions, select Start Lab to launch your lab.

-A Click on CONSOLE URL.
+- Right Click on CONSOLE URL to open it in incognito mode.
-B User the accountID , user and password to login.
+- Copy the accountID , user and password to login.

 **Task 1: Explore the users and groups**